parkermac/LO/obs/dfo/README.md

 ---

+`process_ctd_bottle.py` is the main code to run to do the complete processing.

 `loadDFO.py` is a module of functions for reading in selected parts of the sqlite databases in LO_data/obs/dfo.

 `test_loadDFO.py` is some code to test the parts of `loadDFO.py`, and to start simple explorations of the data.

+`test_process_[ctd,bottle].py` is code used to further develop the and test the two parts of the processing.